aplteam/Tatin/docs/PackageConfiguration.md

 ##### url

-WHen a package is loaded or installed from a Tatin Server, "url" is injected, and points back to that server.
+When a package is loaded or installed from a Tatin Server, "url" is injected, and points back to that server.

 ### Access after loading a package